-In May 2024, all armed opposition factions/SNA released nine individuals, including one child, after detaining them for periods ranging from a few days to four months without bringing any clear charges against them or putting them on trial.
+In June 2024, all armed opposition factions/SNA released 27 individuals, after detaining them for periods ranging from a few days to a year-and-a-half without bringing any clear charges against them or putting them on trial.
 Most were released only after their families had been extorted into paying sums of money to secure their release.